schoolofcities/urban-data-storytelling/urban-data-analytics/measuring-the-city/measuring-the-city.md

 ### Addresses

-Some urban data is measured or collected at the address level.
-For example, address of businesses, non-profits, or community facilities.
-To map them and compare with other spatial data, addresses are often *[geocoded](https://en.wikipedia.org/wiki/Address_geocoding)*, where their names are converted into geographic coordinates (latitude and longitude).
-See our [Spatial data and GIS](../spatial-data-and-gis/spatial-data-and-gis.md) tutorial for more.
+Some urban data is measured or collected at the address level (e.g., the locations of businesses, non-profits, or community facilities).
+To map this kind of data or compare address locations with other spatial data, addresses are often *[geocoded](https://en.wikipedia.org/wiki/Address_geocoding)*, or converted into geographic coordinates (latitude and longitude).
+See our [Spatial data and GIS](../spatial-data-and-gis/spatial-data-and-gis.md) tutorial for more on geocoding.

 ![Geocoded addresses of businesses in Mississauga from the Canadian Urban Institutes [Measuring Main Streets](https://measuringmainstreets.ca/casestudies/toronto/mississaugadundas/) project](img/addresses-mississauga.png)